blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 - Allan Zhou, Fahim Tajwar, Alexander Robey, Tom Knowles, George J. Pappas, Hamed Hassani, Chelsea Finn [ICLR, 2022] Do Deep Networks Transfer Invariances Across Classes?<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>.

 Here is a quick summary of their findings:
-If I train a CNN on a set of randomly brightened and darkened images of apples and oranges how to distinguish these fruit, it will learn to ignore the brightness of the scene.
+If I train a Convolutional Neural Net (CNN) to classify fruit on a set of randomly brightened and darkened images of apples and oranges, it will learn to ignore the scene's brightness.
 We say that the CNN learned that classification is **invariant** to the **nuisance transformation** of randomly changing the brightness of an image.
-I now add a set of plums to the training data but fewer than I have apples and oranges but using the same random transformations.
+I now add a set of plums to the training data, but fewer examples of them than I have apples and oranges.
+However, I keep using the same random transformations.
 The training set thus becomes **class-imbalanced**.

 We might expect a sophisticated learner to look at the entire dataset, recognize the random brightness modifications across all types of fruit and henceforth ignore brightness when making predictions.
 If this applied to our fruit experiment, the CNN would be similarly good at ignoring lighting variations on all types of fruit.
 Furthermore, we would expect the CNN to become more competent at ignoring lighting variations in proportion to **the total amount of images**, irrespective of which fruit they depict.

-Zhou et al. show that this is not the case: When using a CNN on a **class-imbalanced** classification task with random nuisance transforms, the CNNs invariance to the transform is proportional to the size of the training set **for each class**.
+Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>. show that a CNN does not behave like this: When using a CNN on a **class-imbalanced** classification task with random nuisance transformations, the CNNs invariance to the transformation is proportional to the size of the training set **for each class**.
 This finding suggests CNNs don't **transfer invariance** between classes when learning such a classification task.

-However, there is a solution: Zhou et al. use an Image to Image translation architecture called MUNIT <d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn the transforms and generate additional data from which the CNN can learn the invariance separately for each class.
-Thus, the invariance to nuisance transform is transferred **generatively**.
+However, there is a solution: Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use an Image to Image translation architecture called MUNIT<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn the transformations and generate additional data from which the CNN can learn the invariance separately for each class.
+Thus, the invariance to nuisance transformations is transferred **generatively**.
 They call this method **Generative Invariance Transfer (GIT)**.

 In this blog post I am going to argue that:
-- The experiment described above is a meta-learning setting.
+- The experiment described above is a meta-learning experiment.
 - MUNIT is related to meta-learning methods.

-Before we proceed to the main post some definitions.
-If you are already familiar with the terms you may skip this part:
+Before we proceed to the main post, let's clarify some definitions.
+If you are already familiar with the subject you may skip this part:

 <details>
-  <summary><b> Definition: Class-Imbalanced Classification Task</b></summary>
+  <summary><b> Definition: Class-Imbalanced Classification</b></summary>
   <br/>
   <p>
-    The problem of classification with class imbalances occurs when the frequencies of different class labels differ significantly in a dataset.
-In many real-world datasets, the number of examples for each class is not equal.
+     In many real-world classification datasets, the number of examples for each class varies.
 Class-imbalanced classification refers to classification on datasets where the frequencies of class labels vary significantly.
   </p>
   <p>
-    It is generally more difficult for a neural network to learn to correctly recognize classes with fewer examples.
+    It is generally more difficult for a neural network to learn to classify classes with fewer examples.
 However, it is often important to perform well on all classes, regardless of their frequency in the dataset.
-For example, in a dataset that classifies different types of skin tumors, the majority of examples may be benign, but it is especially important to accurately identify the rare, malignant ones.
-Metrics designed to evaluate balanced classification tasks may not be suitable for class-imbalanced data, as they can lead to misleading results.
+If I train a model to classify a dataset of different skin tumors, most examples may be benign.
+Still, it is crucial to identify the rare, malignant ones.
+Experiment design, including training and evaluation methods must therefore be adjusted when using class-imbalanced data.
     </p>
     <br/>
 </details>